vertigo-yl/Projects/Markdown/Index.md

- Argentina and Uruguay together have 80% test and 20% control!
+ ### Argentina and Uruguay together have 80% test and 20% control!

  Not a great success given that the goal was to improve conversion rate, but at least we know that a localized translation didn’t make things worse!

+ let’s check the test results after controlling for country.

+**After we control for country, the test clearly appears non significant.
+Not a great success given that the goal was to improve conversion rate, but at least we know that a localized translation didn’t make things worse!**

 ```python